 Boating Education classes

-We offer one-night Seminars on Charting and Weather and a Basic Boating Course to the public at the Oyster Cove Community Room.
+We offer one-night Seminars various topics and a Basic Boating Course to the public at the Kent Island Volunteer Fire Department.
 For Members, there are advanced classes in Seamanship and Piloting, For information about courses, contact our Education Officer listed below.

 Our Squadron is also interested in civic service.
-Related to boating we do chart updating as well as public education.
+Related to boating we do chart updating and provide safety escort boats for races, as well as public education.
 We also do some general civic service, such as Safe Boating Week, Taste of Kent Narrows, a Fall Food Drive and Adopt-a-Bear (toys/clothing for children).

 As we are all interested in boating, we hold predicted log contests, boating rendezvous, and culinary cruises.
 Contact our Boating Activities Chairperson.
 We also have a summer party, family picnic, pig roast, and Oktoberfest.
 And we publish “Tidelines”, an interesting and informative bi-monthly newsletter.
 Our District also publishes the ”Mark 5” newsletter.
 A boat is not necessary for Membership.

 Executive Committee Meetings are scheduled on the first Wednesday of every month at Kent Island Yacht Club (KIYC) at 1900.
 Membership Meetings with buffet dinner and guest speakers are also held at the KIYC on the third Wednesday of the month unless otherwise specified: social hour begins at 1800 and dinner at 1900.

 KNSPS Bridge Officers